DigitalCoreNZ/hashnode/cmaawtsfq000i09jp5vbqexbx.md

 ## Installing Krita Manually.

-* Install the libfuse2 library:
+* From the terminal, I install the libfuse2 library:

 ```bash